NathanaelA/nativescript-permissions/README.md

 **permissionName** - The permission you are requesting; will return true of false if you already have been granted the permission.

 #### \<Promise> = permissions.requestPermission(permissionName[, explanation]);
-**\<Promise>** - the .then() path will be permission granted, the .catch() will be permission denied **permissionName** - The permission you are requestion **explanation** - This can be either a string that will show as a toast at the top of the screen **or** this can be a function callback that will be called so that you can show whatever you want.
+**\<Promise>** - the **.then()** path will be permission granted, the **.catch()** will be permission denied **permissionName** - The permission you are requesting **explanation** - This can be either a string that will show as a toast at the top of the screen **or** this can be a function callback that will be called so that you can show whatever you want.

 ## Notes
 Because this uses support.v4; this code works on ALL versions that nativescript supports currently.
 So you can start coding this into your app at this point and your app should work on everything.

-You still need to put all the permissions you need in the manifest as usual.
+You still need to put all the permissions you need in the manifest as usual, even on Android 6.
 On Android 6 you ALSO must ask the user for permissions each time you go to do anything that needs a "dangerous" permission.
 You can see all the permissions at [https://developer.android.com/reference/android/Manifest.permission.html](https://developer.android.com/reference/android/Manifest.permission.html).

 Warning: even though the application has been granted permissions once, does NOT mean the app still has permissions; the user can revoke the "dangerous" permissions even while the app is running.
 So again YOU MUST use requestPermissions each time.
 If the app still has the permissions you will be granted it immediately without the user seeing a dialog.